 The 10 Percent: Rental vs. For Sale

-When a town is below the required 10 percent, leaving it susceptible to unfriendly 40B developers, the town has an option to proactively plan for developing affordable housing on its own terms by creating a state-approved Housing Production Plan.
+When a town is below the state's required 10 percent, the town has an option to proactively plan for developing affordable housing on its own terms by creating a state-approved Housing Production Plan.
 When this plan is put into action, meaning the town is moving forward in the building, the plan becomes certified.

 A state-certified plan gives the town "Safe Harbor" status, which allows the town to have more control over 40B developments.
 Weston currently has an approved Housing Production Plan, but it is not yet certified.